 ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of vaginal cancer.
 Use the menu to see other pages.

-People with vaginal cancer may experience the following symptoms or signs.
+People with vaginal cancer may experience one or more of the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
-Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
+Signs are changes in something measured, like taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
 Sometimes, people with vaginal cancer do not have any of the symptoms and signs described below.
 Or, the cause of a symptom or sign may be a medical condition that is not cancer.

 The most common symptom of vaginal cancer is abnormal vaginal bleeding.
 Vaginal bleeding during or after menopause may be the sign of a problem and should be discussed with your doctor.
 Other symptoms of vaginal cancer include: